open-telemetry/opentelemetry-python/docs/examples/basic_meter/README.rst

     pip install opentelemetry-api
     pip install opentelemetry-sdk
-    pip instal psutil # needed to get ram and cpu usage in the observer example
+    pip install psutil # needed to get ram and cpu usage in the observer example

 Run the Example
 ---------------